okuvshynov/b63/README.md

 6. Using raw counter from linux perf event ([examples/raw.c](examples/raw.c)):
 7. Measuring jemalloc allocation stats ([examples/jemalloc.cpp](examples/jemalloc.cpp))

-## Overview
-The library consists of a core part responsible for running the benchmarks, and pluggable 'counters'.
-The library is header-only, thus, there isn't much 'encapsulation' going on.
-Every global symbol is prefixed with b63\_.

-Main internal data structures are:
-1) b63_benchmark.
-Each function defined with a 'B63_BENCHMARK' or 'B63_BASELINE' macro corresponds to one benchmark instance.
-2) b63_suite.
-Set of all benchmarks defined in the translation unit.
-3) b63_ctype.
-Counter Type.
-Defines a type/family of a counter, for example, 'linux_perf_event' or 'jemalloc'
-4) b63_counter.
-'Instance' of a counter, which has to be of one of the defined counter types.
-5) b63_counter_list.
-Set of all counters to run benchmarks for.
-6) b63_run.
-Individual benchmark execution.

 ## Comparison and baselines
 Within the benchmark suite, there's a way to define 'baseline', and compare all other benchmarks against it.
 Comparison is very naive at the moment: it runs benchmarks for a few epochs, picks the best one and compares.
 This is ~reasonable way to deal with noise.
 Maybe we could support passing some seed around, making each epoch run 'reproducible' and do a more comprehensive comparison, like paired t-test.